People put their best foot forward during job interviews.

 On your homepage, this is usually a “top-of-the-funnel” action, such as subscribing to your blog, and/or a “bottom-of-the-funnel” action, such as requesting a consultation.

-Consider adding a subscription box with a lead magnet or simply including a live feed of your most recent publications, like IMPACT client AIS does.
+With this in mind, consider adding a subscription box with a lead magnet or simply including a live feed of the most recent content in your Learning Center, like IMPACT client AIS does.

-Having this information present on the page offers a bit more detail for prospects and also helps your page rank higher for those services in search engines.
-It also helps get your visitors more easily to the second page, providing you with more information about what they’re looking for.
+Having product or service information present on the page gives you a place to link visitors off to what they're looking for and also helps your page rank higher for those services in search engines.

 How many times have you been in need of tech support or customer service, but couldn’t find a phone number on the website to save your life?